 - You May Be Interested In

-But, unfortunately in cybersecurity, the ones (vulnerabilities) that should be descending are only ascending.
+In Cybersecurity, despite a large number of new applications and advanced software, the number of vulnerabilities continue to increase.
 Security advancements are indeed stunning but fail to be on the winning side against security vulnerabilities, with the below facts testifying it.

 - The vulnerabilities in 2018 are 23% higher when compared to 2017.

 - The 2017 vulnerabilities are 162% higher when compared to 2016.

 - More than 55% of the web application vulnerabilities still have open exploits.